gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 == Changelog ==

+= 2.2.19.1 (June 27, 2022) =
+* Fix - JS conflict fixed ("Cannot read property 'isSavingPost' of null")

+= 2.2.19 (June 27, 2022) =
+* Fix - The term custom permalink is now returned in the correct language
+* Fix - In Gutenberg mode, the custom permalinks are saved correctly and are not changed back to the default format ("URI Editor" is now only reloaded once the post has been saved and the metaboxes have been refreshed)
+* Enhancement - Old URIs are saved as "extra redirects" if content is updated with WP All Import
+* Dev - Additional minor improvements in code (including changes to make it work with PHP 8.1)

+= 2.2.18 (May 18, 2022) =
+* Fix - The "permalink_manager_filter_permastructure" filter can now also be used before the "Permastructure" settings are saved in the database
+* Enhancement - Improved support for RankMath breadcrumbs
+* Dev - License notification function has been improved (Permalink Manager Pro)
+* Dev - Additional minor improvements in code

 = 2.2.17 (March 22, 2022) =
 * Fix - Permalink Manager supports WPML's "Post Types & Taxonomy Translation" settings and returns the permalink of the fallback post/term with the correct language code
 * Fix - When the auto-update mode for categories is disabled, the manually adjusted permalinks are no longer overwritten by the default ones
 * Enhancement - Permalink Manager now allows you to rewrite just chosen articles and terms while leaving the rest untouched (See '"Auto-update" permalinks' settings field)
 * Enhancement - Improved support for SEOPress breadcrumbs
-* Enhancement - "Auto-update permalinks" setting is now replaced with "URI update mode" to give users better control on how Permalink Manager generates and saves the custom permalinks.
+* Enhancement - "Auto-update permalinks" setting is now replaced with "URI update mode" to give users better control on how Permalink Manager generates and saves the custom permalinks
 * Dev - Additional minor improvements in code

 = 2.2.16 (January 23, 2022) =